Star Spangled Boner

 “Which Ukrainians have dropped like a hot potato,” I reminded my friend.

-“They dropped a the, not a thee.”
+“They dropped a The, not a thee.”

 “Be that as it may, I think Ye will find that the most common word in The Bible is, in fact, the.”

-“Here’s a crazy idea: add a the.”
+“Here’s a crazy idea: let’s add a The.”

 The End